turnerlabs/build-images/README.md

-# AWS CodeBuild Application Testing Image
+# AWS CodeBuild Infrastructure Testing Image

-Alpine image to be used with the CodeBuild application testing builds.
+Alpine image to be used with the CodeBuild infrastructure testing builds.